Skip to content

 October 15, 2009: Alesha and his mom came to St. Petersburg for control tests.

 October 23, 2009: Latest tests confirmed the remission.
-Alesha has no “graft-versus-host” reaction and feels and looks good.
+Alesha has no GVHD and feels and looks good.
 The tests however revealed an aspegillosis and Alesha has been prescribed a 400mc/day dose of Vfend.
 The boy had already left for home in Omsk, but scheduled to come back to St. Petersburg for testing in a month.